Josh Smith Player Props: Rangers vs. Tigers

 Josh Smith At The Plate

-- Smith has driven in a run in four games this year (10.0%), including one multiple-RBI game.
+- In five games this year, Smith has picked up an RBI, with more than one RBI once.

-- In 13 of 40 games this year, he has scored, and four of those games included multiple runs.
+- In 33.3% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (9.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.